SSWConsulting/SSW.Rules.Content/rules/long-process-do-you-know-that-long-running-processes-should-allow-to-skip-the-processing-when-appropriate/rule.md

 ---
+seoDescription: "Allow users to skip lengthy processes and view previous results or continue processing when needed."
 type: rule
 archivedreason:
 title: Long Process - Do you know that long-running processes should allow to 'Skip' the processing (when appropriate)?